Inside Pomodoro ® Primer for Magic Makers:

 With each Pomodoro you observe your work, your methods, and your output, allowing yourself to slowly optimize your way of working best.
 Within Pomodoro itself.

-Having the time box of a Pomodoro (or focus for a set time period) allows you to focus on that Pomodoro, and reflect on that Pomodoro’s tasks before moving on to the next session.
+Having the time box of a Pomodoro (or focus for a set time period) allows you to focus on that Pomodoro.
+Reflect on that Pomodoro’s tasks.
+Before moving on to the next session.

-Francesco stresses using the first and last few minutes of the Pomodoro to reflect and review what you’ve done.
+In his book, Francesco stresses using the first and last few minutes of each Pomodoro to pause.
+To reflect and review what you’ve done.
 Not judge.
 Reflect.
-Rather than rush into the next Pomodoro’s tasks.
+Not simply rush into the next Pomodoro’s tasks.

 Each Pomodoro is an opportunity to learn more about yourself, your work habits, and your work environment and track over time: